perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ---

 With the `Links` feature you can create deep links from your test run results to any relevant url.
+In the url you can use a number of predefined Perfana variables, like:
+* perfana-system-under-test
+* perfana-test-environment
+* perfana-workload
+* perfana-test-run-id
+* perfana-previous-test-run-id
+* perfana-baseline-test-run-id
+* perfana-build-result-url
+* perfana-start-epoch-milliseconds
+* perfana-start-epoch-seconds
+* perfana-end-epoch-milliseconds
+* perfana-end-epoch-seconds
+* perfana-start-elasticsearch
+* perfana-end-elasticsearch

+You can also use any key available in the test run configuration items as a variable in your url.

-In the url you can use dynamic values passed via the `variables` property in your test script.
-Also, for your convenience, start and end timestamps are available in several formats.
-The dynamic variables in the link are surrounded by curly braces, for example: {my_variable}.
+The dynamic variables in the link are surrounded by curly braces, for example: `https://externa.url/interesting/data/{perfana-system-under-test}`

 To add a `link` click `Add link`, this will open the `Add link` form with the following fields:
 * **Name**: Name for the link, this will be displayed in the `test run summary` view.
 * **Url**: Url for the link.
 To add one of the available variables to the url, type the "{" (open curly brace) character, this will display a dropdown menu of all the available variables.
+Type to filter the available items.